-Deborah Besemer, 63, has served as one of our directors since 2008.
-From May 2009 until March 2010, Ms. Besemer held the position of Chief Executive Officer of Gemvara Inc. From 1999 to 2006, Ms. Besemer served as President and Chief Executive Officer of BrassRing, a provider of talent management solutions.
+Nominees for Election for a Three-Year Term Ending at the 2022 Annual Meeting served as President and Chief Executive Officer of BrassRing, a provider of talent management solutions.
 From December 1997 to July 1998, Ms. Besemer held the position of President of Systemsoft Corporation, a software company, and from June 1986 to November 1997, she was employed by Lotus Development Corporation, a software company, most recently as Executive Vice President of Worldwide Field Operations.
-She has served on the board of several public companies, including Double-Take Software, Inc., a provider of information availability software, Systemsoft Corporation, a software company, Eprise Corporation, a content management software company and Halogen Software (HGN), a Canadian company traded on the Toronto Stock Exchange, providing cloud-based Talent Management Software.
+She has served on the board of several public companies, including Double-Take Software, Inc., a provider of information availability software, Systemsoft Corporation, a software company, Eprise Corporation, a content management software company and Halogen Software (HGN), a Canadian company providing cloud-based Talent Management Software.
 She is a former Chairperson of the Massachusetts Software Council (now known as the Massachusetts Technology Leadership Council) and served on its Board of Trustees for nine years.
 Ms. Besemer holds a B.A. in French from Cedar Crest College and an M.B.A. from Rutgers University.
 Ms. Besemer was selected to serve on our Board due to her extensive experience in leadership and sales positions in online service companies.